Fascisti su Marte

 Fascisti su Marte (Fascists on Mars) is a 2006 Italian film, directed by Corrado Guzzanti and Igor Skofic.

-Based on the sketches made by Corrado Guzzanti as part of the TV program Il caso Scafroglia (2002), this movie is an uchronia, a “satirical exercise” in historical scifi-revisionism, filmed as a pseudo-documentary and parodying the style of the Istituto Luce newsreels during the Italian Fascist regime.
+Based on the sketches made by Corrado Guzzanti as part of the TV program Il caso Scafroglia (2002), this movie is a uchronia, a “satirical exercise” in historical scifi-revisionism, filmed as a pseudo-documentary and parodying the style of the Istituto Luce newsreels during the Italian Fascist regime.

 The film was presented at the 2006 Rome International Film Festival, and in 2007 it was nominated for a David di Donatello for Best Original Song.

 Background

 Originating in 2002 as a comic strip within the Rai 3 television program, Il caso Scafroglia, the following year Fascisti su Marte became a 45 minutes featurette, being screened in this form in the New Territories section at the 60th Venice International Film Festival.
 Finally it was turned into a feature film in 2006 thanks to the addition of new sequences especially shot.

 Thus edited, the film was presented in the Extra section during Cinema.
 Festa internazionale di Roma 2006, and was released in Italian theaters the following October.